python-sdbus/python-sdbus/docs/general.rst

 `Asyncio documentation <https://docs.python.org/3/library/asyncio.html>`_

-Generally blocking IO should only be used for simple scripts and programms that interact with existing dbus objects.
+Generally blocking IO should only be used for simple scripts and programs that interact with existing dbus objects.

 Blocking: